Mbed-TLS/mbedtls/programs/fuzz/README.md

 To generate corpus for these targets, you can do the following, not fully automated steps :
 * Build mbedtls programs ssl_server2 and ssl_client2
-* Run them one against the other with `reproducible` option turned on while capturing trafic into test.pcap
+* Run them one against the other with `reproducible` option turned on while capturing traffic into test.pcap
 * Extract tcp payloads, for instance with tshark : `tshark -Tfields -e tcp.dstport -e tcp.payload -r test.pcap > test.txt`
 * Run a dummy python script to output either client or server corpus file like `python dummy.py test.txt > test.cor`
 * Finally, you can add the options by appending the last bytes to the file test.cor